 Best Villas in SicilyGuests agree: these stays are highly rated for location, cleanliness, and more.

 Villas in Sicily

 The villas in Sicily will accommodate families, groups of friends, couples and your four-legged buddy too!
-Ranging from small to big properties hosting up to 6 people, these villas come with spacious lounges, open floor kitchens, comfortable bedrooms and incredible exteriors with manicured gardens and private terraces.
-Enjoy the rays of sun caressing your skin in the afternoon, from the comfort of your sun lounger.
-Have a drink by the pool and enjoy a BBQ in the patio or al fresco dining sharing laughter and joy around the table.
+Ranging from small to big properties hosting up to 6 people, these villas for rent in Sicily come with spacious lounges, open-plan kitchens and comfortable bedrooms.
 Nature will be the perfect backdrop for your stay, with idyllic beaches or lush green vegetation.
 If, on the other hand, you prefer something more cosy but spacious, you can choose to rent a cottage in Sicily.

-Holidays is the time to shake the stress away and where clocks tick at a different pace.
+Holidays are the time to shake the stress away and when clocks tick at a different pace.
 Sicily is the place for succulent cuisine, paradise beaches, luxury treats, Sicily villas with a private pool and wellness treatments.
 The spa centres can adapt to the most demanding travellers.
 Here you will feel like a king or a queen for a day.
 Worship your body and let vigorous hands roll over your back, massaging every inch of your muscles.
 Get pampered with beauty therapy oils, mud treatments, rejuvenating facials and the best local products made out of their famous mineral salts or volcanic ingredients that will bring so many beneficial properties to your skin.
 In Sicily, you will find Cefalu, a city on the coast that has many luxury spas that become the ideal spot for those who want this type of more relaxing activity.
 So, if this sounds like something you'd like, we recommend you take a look at our holiday rentals and lettings in Cefalu.

 Sicilians are proud of their heritage hence people in Sicily consider themselves Sicilians first and then Italians.